-sudo: (boolean/string) Sudo rule to use or false.
-Absence of a sudo value or false will result in no sudo rules added for this user.
-DEPRECATED: the value false will be deprecated in the future release.
+sudo: (string/null) Sudo rule to use or false.
+Absence of a sudo value or null will result in no sudo rules added for this user.
+DEPRECATED: The value false will be dropped after April 2027.
 Use null or no sudo key instead.

 uid: (integer) The user's ID.
 Default is next available value.
+DEPRECATED: The use of string type will be dropped after April 2027.
+Use an integer instead.

 '''

 Add the ''default_user'' from /etc/cloud/cloud.cfg.

 This is also the default behavior of cloud-init when no 'users' key

 is provided.

 users:

 - default

+'''

+'''

 --- Example2 ---

 Add the 'admingroup' with members 'root' and 'sys' and an empty

 group cloud-users.

 groups:

 - admingroup: [root,sys]

 - cloud-users

 --- Example3 ---

 Skip creation of the <default> user and only create newsuper.

 Password-based login is rejected, but the github user TheRealFalcon

 and the launchpad user falcojr can SSH as newsuper.
 The default

 shell for newsuper is bash instead of system default.

-users:

 - name: newsuper

 gecos: Big Stuff

 groups: users, admin

 sudo: ALL=(ALL) NOPASSWD:ALL

 shell: /bin/bash

 lock_passwd: true

 ssh_import_id:

 - lp:falcojr

 - gh:TheRealFalcon

 --- Example4 ---

 On a system with SELinux enabled, add youruser and set the

 SELinux user to 'staff_u'.
 When omitted on SELinux, the system will

 select the configured default SELinux user.

 users:

 - default

 - name: youruser

 selinux_user: staff_u

 --- Example5 ---

 To redirect a legacy username to the <default> user for a

 distribution, ssh_redirect_user will accept an SSH connection and

 emit a message telling the client to ssh as the <default> user.

 SSH clients will get the message:

 users:

 - default

 - name: nosshlogins

 ssh_redirect_user: true

 --- Example6 ---

 Override any ''default_user'' config in /etc/cloud/cloud.cfg with

 supplemental config options.

 This config will make the default user to mynewdefault and change

 the user to not have sudo rights.

+ssh_import_id: [chad.smith]

+user:

+name: mynewdefault

+sudo: null

 '''